BDC Hamburger Icon

 How to set up a SIMPLE IRA

-If the pros and cons above have persuaded you to start a SIMPLE IRA for your business, then you’re in luck – setup is typically hassle-free and affordable.
-Here’s how to get started:
+If you’re ready to start a SIMPLE IRA for your business, here’s how to get started:

-3. Create individual SIMPLE IRAs for your employees.
-To officially welcome an employee into your SIMPLE IRA program, you must create a SIMPLE IRA for them individually from your provider’s dashboard.
-This typically takes just a few minutes.
+4. Create individual SIMPLE IRAs for your employees.
+Each participating employee must have an individual SIMPLE IRA account established through your provider’s dashboard.
+This process typically takes just a few minutes.

 Did you find this content helpful?